© 2021 BANBURY GLIDING CLUB

 By all means, bring your camera but please be aware that allowing this flight requires a neck lanyard and remains at the discretion of the instructor, for your own safety and your instructor.
 We do welcome you to bring along friends / relatives etc to take photos or a Banbury Gliding Club member would be all too happy to take some photos of you flying if you come alone.
 We always do recommend that you have no loose items on you, or in your pockets just from a comfort perspective – you may be asked to remove such items, also for safety purposes.

 Yes!
 We can cater for large families / groups of friends, or block-book a day for your party depending upon its size.
 Corporate events can also be arranged with us.
 Please contact us for details.

-Certainly.
-Our range of offerings from an individual ‘Trial Lesson’, through ‘Introductory Membership’, to ‘Learn To Fly’ packages would all make perfect gifts – they are unique and would certainly be appreciated.
+Yes, certainly.
+Our ‘Trial Lesson’ and ‘Learn To Fly’ packages would make a perfect gift – they are unique and would certainly be appreciated.
 Make sure you take a look around our site to see what gliding is all about, and if you are interested, please get in touch with us.